KDE/digikam-doc/image_editor/workflow_tools.rst

 .. figure:: images/editor_commondialogtools.png

+See the list of common areas available in all tools:

-     (1): The seven buttons to the top left select the comparison style of the preview area.
+    - (1): The seven buttons to the top left select the comparison style of the preview area.
 The modes are:

         Original image.